Sparse hypergraphs: new bounds and constructions

 \end{theorem}

-Our results lead to an upper bound for the general function $f_r(n,v,e)$.
-To the best of our knowledge, this is the first bound of this type in the literature.
-Unfortunately, this upper bound contributes nothing to the conjecture $f_r(n,e(r-k)+k+1,e)=o(n^k)$.
-To see this, just take $v=e(r-k)+k+1$, then we can deduce from the theorem above that $f_r(n,e(r-k)+k+1,e)\le (e-2)\binom{n}{k}/\binom{r}{k}+\binom{n}{k-1}/\binom{r}{k-1}$.
-However, the general upper bound has been proved useful for some other related combinatorial objects, see for example, combinatorial batch codes \cite{cbc} (which are related to $f_r(n,e-1,e)$) and perfect hash families \cite{shf} (which are related to $f_r(n,er-r,e)$).
+To the best of our knowledge, the theorem above provides the first general upper bound for $f_r(n,v,e)$.
+Unfortunately, it contributes nothing to the upper bound of Conjecture \ref{conjecture}.
+Indeed, letting $v=er-(e-1)k+1$, the theorem above only gives that However, Theorem \ref{generalF} may be useful for the study of other combinatorial objects, for example, combinatorial batch codes \cite{cbc}, perfect hash families \cite{shf}, and a related hypergraph extremal problem \cite{Glock2019,shangguan2020density}.